-- To provide education in current and leading-edge technology that develops critical thinking and problem solving skills. - To incorporate general education into all programs to provide students with communication, scientific, mathematical, computer, human relations, business and life skills along with an appreciation for and ability to continue the learning process. - To instill within Ranken students the work ethic attributes in demand by industry, including honesty, ethical standards, dependability, industriousness, commitment to quality, craftsmanship, courtesy, professionalism, teamwork, professional appearance and safety consciousness. - To provide continuing education and customized workforce training in various technical occupations.
+- To provide education in current and leading-edge technology that develops critical thinking and problem solving skills. - To incorporate general education into all programs to provide students with communication, scientific, mathematical, information technology, human relations, business and life skills along with an appreciation for continuous life-long learning. - To instill within Ranken students the work ethic attributes in demand by industry, including honesty, ethical standards, dependability, industriousness, commitment to quality, craftsmanship, courtesy, professionalism, teamwork, professional appearance and safety consciousness. - To provide continuing education and customized workforce training in various technical careers.